bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 if (coupon === "HAPPY_FRIDAY") discount = price * 0.2;
 ```

-One-letter names are okay in very short pieces of code, like `for`-loops.
-But for business logic, it's better to use more descriptive names.
+One-letter names are okay in concise pieces of code, like `for`-loops.
+But for business logic, it's better to use more descriptive words.

 The same goes for abbreviations.
 I prefer not to use abbreviations in code except in 2 cases:

-- If the abbreviation is a well-known one (e.g. USA, OOP, USD);
+- If the abbreviation is a well-known one (e.g., USA, OOP, USD);
-- If it's used in this exact form in the domain (e.g. Challenge Rate as CR in encounter calculator for D&D).
+- If it's used in this exact form in the domain (e.g., Challenge Rate as CR in encounter calculator for D&D).

 In other cases, it's better to choose full word forms for the name: